grepdisc/withkindness/_posts/2019-03-05-Friendship.md

 ---
-title: "Friendship is a sheltering tree"
+title: "Friendship Is A Sheltering Tree"
 excerpt: "gratitude for those who have left"

 header: